-LISTSERV Maestro also may access an instance of LISTSERV to create and manage Hosted LISTSERV lists.
+LISTSERV Maestro may also access an instance of LISTSERV to create and manage Hosted LISTSERV lists.
 This feature utilizes nearly all of the features of traditional LISTSERV lists in combination with the LISTSERV Maestro user interface.
-It also requires some additional configuration within LISTSERV in order to allow LISTSERV to connect to the user database and to allow LISTSERV Maestro to create new LISTSERV lists.
+It also requires additional configuration within LISTSERV to allow LISTSERV to connect to the user database and to allow LISTSERV Maestro to create new LISTSERV lists.

-6.1 Preparing LISTSERV for LISTSERV Maestro
+4.1 Preparing LISTSERV for LISTSERV Maestro